krishanthisera/TechChallengeApp/readme.md

 ![Kubernetes](https://i.ibb.co/kHCFRLN/Servian-infra.png)

-## Networking and loadbalacing
+## Networking and Load Balacing
 As shown above the Ingress component may or may not be presented on the Kubernetes enviorment depending on the installation.

+As shown above, the Ingress components may or may not be presented on the Kubernetes environment depending on the installation.
-The Application and the Database is runing as two seperate deployments.
-Envethough the connection between those two pods were not explisitly defined in the diagram.
-A ClusterIP service has been used _(Please reffer [k8s/k8s-services.yaml](https://github.com/krishanthisera/TechChallengeApp/blob/master/k8s/k8s-services.yaml) and [k8s-helm/tech-challenge/templates/services.yaml](https://github.com/krishanthisera/TechChallengeApp/blob/master/k8s-helm/tech-challenge/templates/services.yaml))_.
+The Application and the Database are running as two separate deployments.
+Even though the connection between those two pods were not explicitly defined in the diagram.
+A ClusterIP service has been used  _(Please refer [k8s/k8s-services.yaml](https://github.com/krishanthisera/TechChallengeApp/blob/master/k8s/k8s-services.yaml) and [k8s-helm/tech-challenge/templates/services.yaml](https://github.com/krishanthisera/TechChallengeApp/blob/master/k8s-helm/tech-challenge/templates/services.yaml))_.

-In a scenario where there is no such a requirement for an ingress to be deployed, a NodePort service can be enable by using the Helm value file or at setting the parameter at the Helm installation
+In a scenario where there is no such a requirement for an ingress to be deployed, a NodePort service can be enabled by using the Helm value file or at setting the parameter at the Helm installation
 ```sh
 $ helm upgrade --install --force --set nodePort.enabled=true --set nodePort.port=<NODE_PORT> <RELEASE_NAME_ ./k8s-helm/tech-challenge
 ```
-or the easiste way is to expose the deployment as the Kubernetes LoadBancer service.
-This can be enable by stting `--set loadBalancer.enabled=true` or after the deployement,
+Optionally, as the easiest way os exposing the deployment is as a Kubernetes LoadBancer service.
+This can be enable by setting `--set loadBalancer.enabled=true` or after the deployement,
 ```sh
 $ kubectl expose deploy servian-tech-challenge-app --type=LoadBalancer --port=80 --target-port=80
 ```
-To retrieve the exteral IP which was configured as a result of the load blancer service
+To retrieve the external IP which was configured as a result of the Kuberenetes Load Balancer service
 ```sh
 $ kubectl get services  --output jsonpath="{.items[*].status.loadBalancer.ingress[*].hostname}{'\n'}"
 ```
-_Note that, it has been assumed that the application has been deployed to the default namespace_
+_Note that, it has been assumed that the application has been deployed on the default namespace_
 ### Jobs
-To update the Databes with seed data a Kubernetes Job has been used.
-Same image which has been used in the application container has been used by overiding its Entrypoint.
+To update the Databases with seed data, a Kubernetes Job has been used.
+The same image which has been used in the application container has been used by overriding the Entrypoint.
 ```sh
 # Kubernetes Job
 ...